vivekuppal/transcribe/README.md

 Note that installation files are generated every few weeks.
 So these file will almost always trail the latest codebase available in the repo.

+Note that installation files are generated every few weeks.
+So these file will almost always trail the latest codebase available in the repo.
+Latest Binary
+- Generated: 2023-11-17
+- Git version: 705fc86

 1. Download the zip file from
 ```
 https://drive.google.com/file/d/1Iy32YjDXK7Bga7amOUTA4Gx9VEoibPi-/view?usp=sharing